Exawind/amr-wind/docs/sphinx/developer/documentation.rst

 Source code (C++ files) are commented using a special format that allows Doxygen to extract the annotated comments and create source code documentation as well as inheritance diagrams.
-API documentation for the latest snapshot of the codebase can be browsed online `here
-<https://exawind.github.io/amr-wind/api_docs>`_.
-To build the documentation
-locally, first install ``doxygen`` and ``graphviz`` executables on your system.
+The :doc:`../doxygen/html/index` documentation for the latest snapshot of the codebase can be browsed in this manual.
+To build the documentation locally, first install ``doxygen`` and ``graphviz`` executables on your system.
 Once they are successfully installed, execute the following command from the root directory of ``amr-wind``